 Studies have shown that emotional support animals can help reduce symptoms of anxiety and depression by providing a sense of calm and comfort to their owners.
 These animals can also provide a sense of security, as their owners know that they have a loyal companion by their side at all times.

-In addition, emotional support animals can help reduce feelings of loneliness and social isolation.
+In addition, emotional support animals can help reduce feelings of loneliness and social isolation & anxiety.
 For individuals who may struggle with socializing with others, emotional support animals can provide a sense of companionship and help their owners feel less alone.

 Physical Health Benefits